Dasol: Philippine Revolution

+American Invasion Era

 Secession from Zambales and other towns

-On November 7, 1903, the northern part of Zambales was annexed to the Province of Pangasinan.
-The municipalities ceded were Alaminos, Bolinao, Anda, San Isidro de Putot, Bani, Agno, and Infanta.
+On November 7, 1903, the northern part of Zambales was annexed to the province of Pangasinan by virtue of Act No. 1004.
+The municipalities ceded were Alaminos, Bolinao, Anda, San Isidro de Potot, Bani, Agno, and Infanta.
 Townsfolk cited alleged lack of concern for the towns' interest and welfare by the Zambales provincial government and was encouraged to join Pangasinan province.
-However, for allegedly the same reason, there was a movement to rejoin Zambales, which clamor was aroused by the incumbency of then President Ramon Magasaysay, a Zambales-born president in the middle of the 1950s.
-This proposal was wiped out completely when Governor Aguedo Agbayani of Pangasinan became the governor.
+However, for allegedly the same reason, there was a movement to rejoin Zambales, which clamor was aroused by the incumbency of then President Ramon Magsaysay, a Zambales-born president in the middle of the 1950s.
+This proposal was defeated when Governor Aguedo Agbayani of Pangasinan became the governor.

-As early as 1878, Dasol was not as a municipality as it is now, but was part of San Isidro de Putot municipality which also include the present municipalities of Mabini (at that time was named as Barrio Balincaguin), and Burgos.
-At that time, there were few people lived in Dasol.
-Balincaguin was the most thickly populated barrio and later became an independent municipality.
-The people, in their desire for better living conditions, moved to the south-west.
-They found good fishing grounds and they decided to stay along the coast in the barrio of Uli, Dasol.
-In 1911, by virtue of Executive Order No. 25, signed by Governor General William Cameron Forbes, Dasol seceded from San Isidro de Putot, San Isidro de Putot was renamed as Burgos (in honor of José Apolonio Burgos) and Balincaguin was renamed as Mabini (in honor of Apolinario Mabini).
+In 1911, by virtue of Executive Order No. 25, signed by Governor-General William Cameron Forbes, Dasol seceded from San Isidro de Potot, San Isidro de Potot was renamed as Burgos (in honor of José Burgos) and Balincaguin was renamed as Mabini (in honor of Apolinario Mabini).